Study in Canada

 Not sure if you're eligible to study in Canada?

-Our free admissibility screener checks your situation against IRPA criteria instantly.
+Our free admissibility explorer checks your situation against IRPA criteria instantly.

 How do I get a study permit in Canada?